You are invited to the ANZAC blog tea party, where we will review the Anzacs in relation to World War 1.

 Sings sorrow up into immortal spheres.

-There is music in the midst of desolation,
+There is music in the midst of desolation, And a glory that shines upon her tears.

 They went with songs to the battle, they were young.